Buildings and architecture of Brighton and Hove: Architectural characteristics

 Black glazed mathematical tiles, as at Patcham Place, are a distinctive local feature.

-Since the present urban area's settlements first developed as fishing villages and downland hamlets, the local architecture has been influenced by characteristic styles and the use of materials rarely seen elsewhere.
-Black glazed mathematical tiles and bungaroosh are unique to Brighton and its immediate surroundings, and tarred cobblestones with brick quoins, salt-glazed brickwork and knapped or plain flints were also common in early buildings.
-Stucco—perfectly suited to seaside conditions—predominated throughout the 19th century, such that "of nowhere else did it become so universally characteristic."
+Since the present urban area's settlements first developed, the local architecture has been influenced by characteristic styles and the use of materials rarely seen elsewhere.
+Black glazed mathematical tiles and bungaroosh are unique to Brighton and its immediate surroundings; tarred cobblestones with brick quoins, salt-glazed brickwork and knapped or plain flints were also common in early buildings.
+Stucco—perfectly suited to seaside conditions—predominated throughout the 19th century.
 Bay windows, a common feature of seaside resorts, were treated distinctively; balconies, sometimes roofed, were included on most 19th-century houses; Victorian and Edwardian houses were often designed as villas, with elaborate porches and decorative gables; and terraced housing is prevalent.
-The Regency style was so popular and influential that it persisted much longer than in other places, while Gothic Revival architecture is almost absent in secular buildings—although the style was popular for 19th-century churches, of which the city has a large, high-quality range.
+The Regency style was so popular and influential that it persisted much longer than in other places, while Gothic Revival is almost absent in secular buildings, although the style was popular for 19th-century churches.

 Building materials

 Bungaroosh, a low-quality composite material, was commonly used in construction in the 18th century.
 The material contained miscellaneous objects such as broken bricks, lumps of wood, pebbles and stone; this mixture was then shuttered in hydraulic lime until it hardened.
 Bungaroosh walls were often hidden behind stucco or mathematical tile façades, and are susceptible to water penetration.
 Mathematical tiles, a similarly localised material, were designed to be laid overlapping each other, giving the appearance of brickwork.
 Glazed black tiles are closely associated with Brighton, and survive on 18th- and early 19th-century buildings such as Royal Crescent, Patcham Place and the shop at 9 Pool Valley.
-Other colours of tile are occasionally seen, such as cream (in the East Cliff area) and honey (commonly used by Henry Holland, including on his design for the original Marine Pavilion).
+Other colours of tile are occasionally seen, such as cream (in the East Cliff area) and honey.
 The tiles gave bungaroosh buildings an expensive-looking façade and were easier to work with than bricks.

 Many 19th-century buildings have stuccoed façades (Adelaide Mansions pictured).

-Rendered stucco façades "are a defining characteristic of Brighton and Hove's historic core".
-Stucco gave the appearance of stone, left a smooth finish and could be worked into intricate patterns on mouldings, capitals, architraves and other embellishments.
-It was used prominently on long, continuous terraces of houses, such as in the Brunswick and Kemp Town estates.
+Rendered stucco façades are characteristic of Brighton and Hove.
+Stucco gave the appearance of stone, left a smooth finish and could be worked into intricate patterns.
+It was used prominently on long terraces, such as in the Brunswick and Kemp Town estates.
 Rustication was sometimes used, especially at ground-floor level.
-Typical decorative mouldings include standard features of Classical architecture such as columns of various orders, pilasters, parapets, cornices and capitals.
-Stucco façades were not always well-regarded: writing in 1940, Louis Francis Salzman considered that stucco "hides what architectural features [the buildings] may possess and produces dull uniformity, entirely lacking in character".
+Typical decorative mouldings include Classical features such as columns, pilasters, parapets, cornices, and capitals.
+Stucco façades were not always well-regarded—Louis Francis Salzman wrote in 1940 that stucco "produces dull uniformity, entirely lacking in character".

 Brick was often used for 19th-century houses, for both walls and chimney-stacks (11 Grand Avenue, Hove pictured).